The world’s most famous equation in science is undoubtedly E=mc2, also known as the ‘energy-mass equivalence’.

 - M is the mass in kilograms.

 - C is the speed of light, which you have to square.

 If two objects have the same mass, they contain the same amount of energy.
-Even though burning 1 kilogram of rocket fuel releases more energy than burning 1 kilogram of fruit juice, this is because rocket fuel’s molecules give up their energy more easily in a chemical reaction.
+Even though burning 1 kilogram of rocket fuel releases more energy than burning 1 kilogram of fruit juice, it’s because rocket fuel’s molecules give up their energy more easily in this chemical reaction.